NicBamberger/ML_Coursework/README.md

 **Example**
 - **`python main.py ML_COURSEWORK/data/data.csv --experiment base`**

+## Visualistions
+The Report_Plots.ipynb provides useful visuals that will provide a better understanding of the dataset and the report based on this.

 ## Expected Outcomes
 Each script will output the performance measures to the console.
 The execution time for all experiments should not exceed 10 minutes on a standard consumer desktop machine (CPU only).
 Each individual experiment will take approximately 2 minutes to run (inlcuding **cross_validation** and **hyperparameter optimisation**).